-This unilateral strength workout with kettlebells focusses on the upper-body, it leaves no muscle unworked!
+This unilateral strength workout with a heavy kettlebell focusses on the upper body, it leaves no muscle unworked!

 Hits all the deltoids, obliques, chest, and back muscles.

 - 8 bent over rows right

 - 8 bent over rows left

 Weight is 75 to 80% of your max.